apkille/Gabs.jl/docs/src/manual.md

 GaussianChannel
 ```

-Listed below are a list of predefined Gaussian channels supported by Gabs.jl:
+Listed below are a list of predefined Gaussian channels supported by Gabs:

 - [`attenuator`](@ref)
 - [`amplifier`](@ref)